Pharap/LoveShack/README.md

 ### First Use Steps

 1. Compile the program.
+2.
-2. Manually edit the `LoveShack.exe.config` file to point it to your `love.exe` file.
+3. (Optional, instead of 2.)
+Manually edit the `LoveShack.exe.config` file to point it to your `love.exe` file.
   * See [Setting The LÖVE Path](#Setting_The_LÖVE_Path) section below.

 ### Further Steps